January 9, 2021

 Business brands now entering the podcast space

 Major businesses have become aware of the core role podcasts play in their customer’s media diet.
 And the unique capabilities the format offers both in terms of the audio format and the long-form nature of the content.
 A high proportion of the major corporations now have their own dedicated podcast.
 So this area is set for further significant growth, as only 1% of businesses with an online presence have a podcast.
 The AudioHarvest platform is dedicated to helping business realise the podcast opportunity.
-Through its automated podcast creation and distribution service, that enables businesses to create podcast experiences and find new customers.
+Through its automated podcast creation and distribution service.
+This enables businesses to create podcast experiences and find new customers.

-Significant M&A activity indicates the market is maturing as major players look to consolidate
+Significant M&A activity indicates the market is maturing

 M&A activity among the major players has spiked over the last year.
 With companies looking to secure original and exclusive content.
 As well as acquire production and hosting/monetisation capabilities.
 Big tech companies are looking to bolster their audio presence.
 And access new technology to support and monetise their podcasting endeavours.
-Spotify has been particularly acquisitive in this area with the acquisition of shows (Joe Rogan), commissioning of big-ticket shows (Harry & Meghan) and technology providers to support their platform (Anchor, Gimlet).
+Spotify has been particularly acquisitive in this area with the acquisition of shows (Joe Rogan).
+Commissioning of big-ticket shows (Harry & Meghan).
+And technology providers to support their platform (Anchor, Gimlet).
 Of the major players, Spotify is no means alone with Sirius acquiring Stitcher and Amazon acquiring Wondery.

 Podcasting is now a major platform with a mature ecosystem.
 The key shifts are the major players bolstering their services.
 Business brands looking to establish their presence in this medium.
 As well as the continued audience growth and monetisation of the medium.